Eating "a deux" on the 14 February could be the most romantic way to spend time together, especially if it's a homecooked kitchen supper.

 Planning on taking the bull by the proverbial this Valentine’s Day?
 If your beau is a proper country person, nothing will woo them like a proposal in the field.
-Win their heart by popping the question on horse back, river bank or even a boar hunt.
-Read about the Field men to have gone before on one muddy knee in best proposals in the field.
+Read about The Field men to have gone before on one muddy knee in best proposals in the field.

-Oysters are guaranteed to grab attention as your Valentine’s day menu starter.
-Wonderful for special occassions but also delicious as a light starter, don’t put them away for the party season.
+Oysters are guaranteed to grab attention as your Valentine’s day menu starter (and are reputed to have particularly romantic properties).
 Rose Blackett-Ord’s grilled oysters with parsley, lemon and bacon are creamy and comforting for a cold February evening.
 And if your beau is not an oyster fan do not despair, scallops are a great alternative.

 And for a final flourish to The Field’s Valentine’s Day menu, Philippa Davis’ salted caramel chocolate mousse is a delicious sweet treat.
-Served with red roses and a chilled chocolate heart, noone can accuse you of not trying.
-The 14 February has never been so salty sweet.
+Served with red roses and a chilled chocolate heart, nobody can accuse you of not trying.